aws/aws-advanced-python-wrapper/docs/GettingStarted.md

 ## Minimum Requirements

-Before using the AWS Advanced Python Driver, you must install:
+Before using the AWS Advanced Python Wrapper, you must install:

 - Python 3.10 - 3.13 (inclusive).
-- The AWS Advanced Python Driver.
+- The AWS Advanced Python Wrapper.
 - Your choice of underlying Python driver.
   - To use the wrapper with Aurora with PostgreSQL compatibility, install [Psycopg](https://github.com/psycopg/psycopg).
   - To use the wrapper with Aurora with MySQL compatibility, install [MySQL Connector/Python](https://github.com/mysql/mysql-connector-python).
 > [!NOTE]\
-> The driver has been verified on Psycopg 3.1.12+ and MySQL Connector/Python 8.1.0+.
+> The wrapper has been verified on Psycopg 3.1.12+ and MySQL Connector/Python 8.1.0+.
 Compatibility with prior versions have not been tested.

-## Obtaining the AWS Advanced Python Driver
+## Obtaining the AWS Advanced Python Wrapper

-You can install the AWS Advanced Python Driver and the underlying Python drivers via [pip](https://pip.pypa.io/en/stable/).
+You can install the AWS Advanced Python Wrapper and the underlying Python drivers via [pip](https://pip.pypa.io/en/stable/).
 The order of installation does not matter.

-To use the AWS Advanced Python Driver with Psycopg for Aurora PostgreSQL, run:
+To use the AWS Advanced Python Wrapper with Psycopg for Aurora PostgreSQL, run:

 ```shell
 pip install aws-advanced-python-wrapper
 pip install psycopg
 ```

-To use the AWS Advanced Python Driver with MySQL Connector/Python for Aurora MySQL, run:
+To use the AWS Advanced Python Wrapper with MySQL Connector/Python for Aurora MySQL, run:
 ```shell
 pip install aws-advanced-python-wrapper
 pip install mysql-connector-python
 ```

-## Using the AWS Advanced Python Driver
+## Using the AWS Advanced Python Wrapper

-To start using the driver with Psycopg, you need to pass Psycopg's connect function to the `AwsWrapperConnection#connect` method as shown in the following example:
+To start using the wrapper with Psycopg, you need to pass Psycopg's connect function to the `AwsWrapperConnection#connect` method as shown in the following example:

 ```python
 from aws_advanced_python_wrapper import AwsWrapperConnection